shinobi5/skeletor/README.md

 ```

 ### Removing Default CSS
 An opinionated CSS structure is provided for global styles (settings, utilities...).
-This can be removed if it doesn't suit the project.
-It will require:
+This can be removed by:

 1. Updating the `start` and `build` scripts in `package.json` to:
 ```